 I am from Cornwall and have also spent a long time in London and Sydney, which has given me a wide variety of experience.
 I am also a mum to two children - a pre teen and a fully fledged teenager - wish me luck!

-I have extensive experience of working with parents whose children have witnessed or suffered abuse, neglect and trauma through my work at Clear.
+I have extensive experience of working with parents whose children have witnessed or suffered abuse, neglect and trauma.
 I offer psycho education/therapy to parents/carers to help them understand the psychological impact of direct or indirect abuse that a child or young person has experienced and encourage them in therapeutic parenting techniques.

 I am trained in a therapy called DDP (Dyadic Developmental Practice: Parenting & Psychotherapy).
 This enables me to use its principles in my work with parents on their own or with a parent and child together.

 ‘Dyadic’ means ‘something about two people’.
 This word was used because this therapy helps people with their relationships with other people.
 DDP specifically aims to help parents or caregivers and their child make deeper emotional connections with each other.
 ‘Developmental’ is used because the children and adolescents who have experienced developmental trauma may have had their emotional, social or cognitive development affected.
 This therapy aims to work out whether and how your child’s development might have been affected and how you might be able to help your child’s development progress.